lvdongxu/lvdongxu.github.io/_pages/about.md

 # 🔥 News
+- *2025.01*: &nbsp;🎉🎉 One co-authored paper about *Near Memory Processing* is accepted by TCAD.
+Congratulations to Liyan Chen!!!
 - *2024.11*: &nbsp;🎉🎉 One guided papers about *Neural Rendering Acceleration* is accepted by TCAD.
 Congratulations to Yuzhou Chen and Zhenyu Li!!!
 - *2024.11*: &nbsp;🎉🎉 Two co-authored papers about *Efficient SNN and Hyper-dimensional Computing* are accepted by DATE 2025.
 Congratulations to Haomin Li!!!
 - *2024.11*: &nbsp;🎉🎉 One jointly led paper about *Near Memory Processing* is accepted by HPCA 2025.
 Congratulations to Liyan Chen!!!